Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: Preliminaries

-The Bessel process construction generalizes to the case $\alpha \in (Q,Q+\gamma/2)$.
+The Bessel process construction generalizes further, to the case $\alpha \in (Q,Q+\gamma/2)$.
 In this case the Bessel process has dimension between 1 and 2 so will hit 0; we obtain one surface for each excursion of the Bessel process away from 0, and thus by concatenating all these surfaces (see~\cite[\S1.1.2]{dms}) we get an infinite chain called a \textbf{thin quantum wedge} (in this case, the horizontal translation is fixed by requiring the process to attain a maximum at $t=0$).
 More formally, we use the fact~\cite[Ch.~XI,~XII]{ry} that the excursions of a Bessel process $X$ form a Poisson point process when indexed by local time at 0.
 Specifically, for each excursion $\mathbf{e}$ of $X$ (say, over the time interval $(a_{\mathbf{e}},b_{\mathbf{e}})$), if $s_{\mathbf{e}}$ is the local time at 0 accumulated by $X|_{[0,a]}$, then the $(s_{\mathbf{e}},\mathbf{e})$ form a Poisson point process with mean measure $ds \otimes N$ where $ds$ is Lebesgue measure on $[0,\infty)$ and $N$ is an infinite measure, the so-called \textbf{It\^{o} excursion measure} corresponding to $X$ (on the space of excursions translated back in time so as to start at time 0).
 It is known that this process determines $X$.
-We thus define an $\alpha$-quantum wedge for $\alpha \in (Q,Q+\gamma/2)$ as a point process where the points are of the form $(s_{\mathbf{e}},\mathbf{e}, h_{\mathbf{e}})$ where $ h_{\mathbf{e}}$ is a quantum surface defined on the strip $\mathscr{S}$ as for a thick quantum wedge but using $\mathbf{e}$ parametrized by quadratic variation (and, for concreteness, with the parametrization chosen so that the maximum is attained at time 0) in place of $A_t$.
+We thus define an $\alpha$-quantum wedge for $\alpha \in (Q,Q+\gamma/2)$ as a point process where the points are of the form $(s_{\mathbf{e}},\mathbf{e}, h_{\mathbf{e}})$ where each $ h_{\mathbf{e}}$ is a quantum surface defined on the strip $\mathscr{S}$ as for a thick quantum wedge but using $\mathbf{e}$ parametrized by quadratic variation (and, for concreteness, with the parametrization chosen so that the maximum is attained at time 0) in place of $A_t$, and where the lateral parts of the $ h_{\mathbf{e}}$ for different excursions $\mathbf{e}$ are independent.
+Each doubly marked surface $(\mathscr{S},h_{\mathbf{e}},-\infty,+\infty)$ is a \textbf{bead} of the wedge, with the two marked points referred to as the \emph{opening point} ($-\infty$) and the \emph{closing point} ($+\infty$).

+Since such \emph{beaded quantum surfaces} are no longer parametrized by domains in $\mathbb{C}$, we need to slightly amend the notion of equivalence for such surfaces: a beaded quantum surface is parametrized by a closed set $D$ such that each component of the interior of $D$ together with its prime-end boundary is homeomorphic to a closed disc, and we regard two surfaces parametrized by such sets $\widetilde{D}$, $D$ as equivalent if they are related by the formula (\ref{eq:reparam}) for $\psi\colon \widetilde{D}\to D$ a homeomorphism that is conformal on each component of the interior of $\widetilde{D}$.